yahoo/state-space-fabric-sdk-cxx/README.md

 ## Maintainers
 - Wendell Baker <wbaker@verizonmedia.com>
-- the State Space Team
+- The State Space Team at Verizon Media <state-space@verizonmedia.com>

 You may contact us at least at <state-space@verizonmedia.com>